Le-Wi-Di/le-wi-di.github.io/index.md

 The paper describing the dataset is available [here](https://aclanthology.org/2024.naacl-long.238/).

 #### MultiPico dataset (MP)
 The MP dataset is a multilingual perspectivist corpus consisting of short exchanges from Twitter and Reddit.
-Each entry represents a post-reply pair.
-Crowdsourced workers determined whether the reply was ironic given the post (binary label).
-The corpus includes 11 languages and contains sociodemographic information about the annotators.
-Each pair is typically annotated by ~5 workers.
+Each entry in the corpus represents a post-reply pair.
+Crowdsourced workers had to determine whether the reply was ironic given the post (binary label).
+The corpus includes 11 languages: Arabic, Dutch, English, French, German, Hindi, Italian, Portuguese, and Spanish.
+It also contains sociodemographic information about the annotators, including gender, age, nationality, race, and student or employment status.
+While the statistics may vary slightly across languages, each post-reply pair is typically annotated by an average of 5 workers.

-Note: Some instances may contain potentially offensive content.
 The paper describing the dataset is available [here](https://aclanthology.org/2024.acl-long.849.pdf).

 #### Paraphrase Detection dataset (Par)
-This dataset includes 500 question pairs from the QQP dataset annotated by 4 annotators on a Likert scale from -5 to 5.
-Each annotator also provided a rationale.
-It uses scalar labels and limits each annotator to a single score per item.
+The Par dataset is a dataset structurally similar to VariErrNLI.
+Four annotators independently annotated 500 question pairs from the Quora Question Pairs (QQP) dataset, assigning a Likert scale score from -5 to 5 to indicate how strongly the questions are paraphrases of one another.
+Each annotator also provided a short explanation for their score.
+Unlike VariErr NLI, this dataset uses scalar labels and limits each annotator to a single score per item.

 Maintained by the [MaiNLP lab](https://mainlp.github.io/) (not yet published).

 #### VariErr NLI dataset (VariErrNLI)
-Designed to distinguish annotation errors from genuine variation in NLI tasks.
-Built using a two-round process, we focus on Round 1, where annotators could assign one or more labels and provide explanations for each pair.
+VariErrNLI was created designed for automatic error detection, distinguishing between annotation errors and legitimate human label variations in Natural Language Inference (NLI) tasks.
+The dataset was created using a two-round annotation process: initially, annotators provided labels and explanations for each NLI item; subsequently, they assessed the validity of each label-explanation pair.
+It comprises 1,933 explanations for 500 re-annotated items from the Multi-Genre Natural Language Inference (MNLI) corpus for Round 1 and 7,732 validity judgments for Round 2.
+The LeWiDi 2025 Shared Task focuses on Round 1, annotators could assign one or more labels from {Entailment, Neutral, Contradiction} to each (Premise, Hypothesis) pair and provide corresponding explanations.

 The paper describing the dataset is available [here](https://aclanthology.org/2024.acl-long.123/).